LikhithaGuggilla/LikhithaGuggilla/README.md

 ## 🚀 About Me
-Hello!👋 Thanks for stopping by!
-Welcome to my professional space!🤓
+Hello! 👋 Thanks for visiting my professional space! 🤓

-My name is Likhitha Guggilla, I am an evolving Data Scientist, experienced Data Analyst and Full-Time Business Analytics student.Besides these roles, I am an eternal learner, constantly seek ways to improve.
+I'm Likhitha Guggilla, an aspiring Data Scientist, experienced Financial Systems Analyst, and full-time Business Analytics student.
+Alongside these roles, I am a lifelong learner, always eager to grow and improve.

-👔Background: I majored in Chemical Engineering for my undergraduate studies, which honed my strong mathematical skills.
-I then spent 2 years at Cognizant Technology Solutions as a Programmer Analyst - BI Developer, where I gained expertise in cloud technology and working with data.
-Currently, I'm pursuing a Masters in Business Analytics and Project Management with a focus on Data Science, deepening my understanding of data science principles and exploring my interests in ML/AI.
+👔 **Background** - My journey began with a degree in Chemical Engineering, where I developed strong mathematical skills.
+I then spent 2 years at Cognizant Technology Solutions as a Programmer Analyst - BI Developer, gaining expertise in cloud technology and data management.
+Currently, I am pursuing a Master's in Business Analytics and Project Management, with a focus on Data Science, where I'm deepening my knowledge in data science principles and exploring my passion for ML/AI.

-👩‍💻Expertise: My diverse background has equipped me with strong skills in Probability & Statistics, machine learning principles, and foundational knowledge in NLP and deep learning.
-I excel at letting data tell its story through analytical insights and effortlessly implement ML/NLP/DL algorithms using Python in the Microsoft Azure environment, driving impactful business solutions.
+👩‍💻 **Expertise** - My diverse background has provided me with robust skills in Probability & Statistics, machine learning, and foundational knowledge in NLP and deep learning.
+I thrive on uncovering insights from data and excel at implementing ML/NLP/DL algorithms using Python within the Microsoft Azure environment to drive impactful business solutions.

-💥Interests: Deeply intrigued by AI technologies like Computer Vision, Chatbots, LLMs etc i am currently working on improving my knowledge in these areas.
+💥 **Interests** - I'm deeply fascinated by AI technologies, including Computer Vision, Chatbots, and Large Language Models (LLMs).
+I'm actively working on expanding my expertise in these areas.

-✌️Motto - Learning is the key to growing!
+✌️ **Motto** - Continuous learning is the key to growth!

-If you're passionate about learning like me, feel free to connect with me on LinkedIn!
+If you share a passion for learning, I'd love to connect with you on LinkedIn!

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/likhithaguggilla0500/)